mealie-recipes/mealie/docs/docs/documentation/getting-started/installation/installation-checklist.md

 1. SSH into your server and navigate to the home directory of the user you want to run Mealie as.
 If that is your current user, you can use `cd ~` to ensure you're in the right directory.
-2. Create a directory called `docker` and navigate into it. `mkdir docker && cd docker`
+2. Create a directory called `docker` and navigate into it: `mkdir docker && cd docker` (this is optional, if you organizer your docker installs separate from everything else)
-3. Do the same for mealie `mkdir mealie && cd mealie`
+3. Do the same for mealie: `mkdir mealie && cd mealie`
-4. Create a docker-compose.yaml file in the mealie directory. `touch docker-compose.yaml`
+4. Create a docker-compose.yaml file in the mealie directory: `touch docker-compose.yaml`
-5. Use the text editor or your choice to edit the file and copy the contents of the docker-compose template for the deployment type you want to use. `nano docker-compose.yaml` or `vi docker-compose.yaml`
+5. Use the text editor or your choice to edit the file and copy the contents of the docker-compose template for the deployment type you want to use: `nano docker-compose.yaml` or `vi docker-compose.yaml`

 ## Step 2: Customizing The `docker-compose.yaml` files.
 After you've decided setup the files it's important to set a few ENV variables to ensure that you can use all the features of Mealie.
 I recommend that you verify and check that:

 - [x] You've configured the relevant ENV variables for your database selection in the `docker-compose.yaml` files.
-- [x] You've configured the [SMTP server settings](./backend-config.md#email) (used for invitations, password resets, etc)
+- [x] You've configured the [SMTP server settings](./backend-config.md#email) (used for invitations, password resets, etc).
+You can setup a [google app password](https://support.google.com/accounts/answer/185833?hl=en) if you want to send email via gmail.
 - [x] Verified the port mapped on the `mealie-frontend` container is an open port on your server (Default: 9925)
 - [x] You've set the [`BASE_URL`](./backend-config.md#general) variable.
 - [x] You've set the `DEFAULT_EMAIL` and `DEFAULT_GROUP` variable.